-Figure 28: Burner Door Opening
+Figure 35: Burner Door Opening

 - ii.
 Do not spray burner, combustion chamber divider, or burner door insulations . - 5.
 Flue outlet connection - a.
-Visually inspect flue outlet gasket for damage or deterioration, replace if necessary.
+Visually inspect flue outlet gasket for damage or deterioration, replace if necessary. - b.
+Any accumulation of soot or debris should be thoroughly cleaned out.

-XIV.
+XV.
 Service and Maintenance (continued)

-- b.
-Any accumulation of soot or debris should be thoroughly cleaned out. - 6.
-Combustion air filter with air box - a.
+- 6. Combustion air filter with air box - a.
 Undo the latches on the filter box to lift the lid and access the filter. - b.
-Clean the filter of dust and debris using compress air or water. - Replace filter if it appears damaged or deteriorated. - d.
+Clean the filter of dust and debris using compress air or water. - c.
+Replace filter if it appears damaged or deteriorated. - d.
 Reinstall filter and lid. - 7.
 Combustion air filter without air box - a.
 Remove air intake pipe to gain access to the filter.
 Blow compressed air though the filter to remove dust and debris. - b.
 Replace filter if it appears damaged or deteriorated. - c.
 Reinstall air filter and intake pipe. - 8.
 Insulations and gaskets - a.
 Visually inspect the following gaskets: flue outlet, blower, burner, and burner door.